Got kids? Are you a young professional short on cash? Ready to retire on a budget?

-So where is the cheapest place to live in Louisiana?
-That would be Franklin.
+So, where’s the most affordable place to live in Louisiana for 2019?
+The cheapest place to live in louisiana would be Franklin.

 And if you already knew these places were cheap, check out some more reading about Louisiana and the cheapest places in the country: